Mythamor/Movie-Recommendation-Web-App/README.md

 ## Deployment:
 > What's your next watch during Nextfilx and Chill?
 Visit [tazama](https://tazama.tech) for a recommendation.

->> Tazama is deployed on a custom-configured Linux server on Digital Ocean
+>> Tazama is deployed on a custom-configured Nginx and Gunicorn Linux server on Digital Ocean

 ## Author:
 > Mithamo Beth